-At the Crossroads: Annual Report and Convening on the State of Canada’s Cities
+At the Crossroads: Summit on the State of Canada’s Cities

 On November 30, 2023 we are bringing together the most influential Canadians for a Summit on the State of Canada’s Cities at the Shaw Centre in Ottawa.

 Canada is at a crossroads in its social and economic development.

 We need ambitious, coordinated leadership from all sectors, to make the best choices in public policy, investment and to create the conditions for robust growth that will support people and their local communities.